salvatorefiore66/Linked-lists/README.md

 Instantiate a new class LinkedListObj passing by argument a key for this new list.
 Each list node can handle a child which is fundamentally a pointer to an object the class should manage.
 Children can also be put in a stack for further manipulation.
 The class LinkedListObj includes a method for stacking through the class Stack documented in stack.php.
 Follow various methods examples.

-    include 'linkedlistobj.php';

         // An example of object passed by argument class mychild
     {
         public $myvalue;